 It’s important to consider both the cost and logistics involved.
 Think about how soon you need your belongings and how far they will have to travel once they reach Russia.
-If you’re in a hurry consider air freight, but if you’re on a budget and time is not an issue, choose road or shipping freight.
+If you’re in a hurry, consider air freight.
+If you’re on a budget and time is not an issue, choose road or shipping freight.

 If you’re moving to Russia from within Europe, doing so by road freight can be a cost-effective relocation option.

 You should be able to choose from a direct freight or a groupage freight.
 A groupage shipment involves your belongings being relocated to Russia with those of other customers using the same company.
 This option is cheaper but can also be slower as your goods might get held up in warehouses around Europe.

 If you’re moving to somewhere remote or you’re in a hurry, direct freight is a better option, albeit more expensive.